getsolus/help-center-docs/docs/packaging/advanced-config/local-repository.md

 ## Using the local repository

+The local repository index and any local eopkg files are stored in `/var/lib/solbuild/local/`

 ### Copying `.eopkg` files to the local repository

 To use your locally built `.eopkg` files as a dependencies for another package, you must copy the regular package file, and any accompanying `-devel` packages to the local repository directory `/var/lib/solbuild/local`.